nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User opens the system.
 2. System list all pending jobs.
 3. User selects the job for details.
 4. System displays the full detail of the delivery job.
+   Use case ends.

+_**Extensions**_
+* 2a.
+The list is empty.
+      Use case ends.

 #### [DE2] Add a delivery job
 _**MSS**_
 1. User is on homepage of list of jobs.
 2. User requests to add a job in the list.
 3. System adds job and job appears in list of jobs.
    Use case ends.

 #### [DE3] Delete a delivery job